 Since 1 October 2003, a fee is charged for the use of electronic information facilities in the public search rooms in Munich and Berlin.
-A one-day ticket is € 4,50, a monthly card € 70, and a one-year card € 700.
+A one-day ticket is € 4.50, a monthly card € 70, and an annual card € 700.
 A fee of € 3 per hour is charged for the use of DEPATIS since December 2003.
 The first hour is free for new users.
-Fees are waived for schoolchildren and students using the electronic information facilities and DEPATIS within the scope of their education.
+Fees are waived for schoolchildren and students using the electronic information facilities and DEPATIS for educational purposes.

 VII.
 Matters concerning mutual exchange of patent documentation and information

 International or regional cooperation in the exchange of machine-readable information, e.g., bibliographic data, abstract and/or full text information